DanielE-J/Pancake-palace/README.md

 * Quickly and easily find relevant information
 * Links and functions that work as expected
 * Accessibility
-* A siple way to contact the bussines
+* A simple way to contact the business

 #### User Stories